Catacomb culture: Burials

 The Catacomb culture is named for its burials.
-These augmented the shaft grave of the Yamnaya culture with burial niche at its base.
+These augmented the shaft grave of the Yamnaya culture with a burial niche at its base.
 This is the so-called catacomb.
 Such graves have also been found in Mycenaean Greece and parts of Eastern Europe.

 Deceased Catacomb individuals were typically buried in a flexed position on their right side.
 They were often accompanied by ornaments such as silver rings, and weapons such as stone and metal axes, arrows, daggers and maces.

 Animal sacrifices, including head and hooves of goats, sheep, horses and cattle, occur in about 16% of Catacomb graves.
 Cattle sacrifices in the Catacomb culture are more frequent than in the Yamnaya culture.
 Similar horse burials also appeared in the earlier Khvalynsk culture, and in the Poltavka culture.

 Catacomb burials are occasionally covered with Kurgan stelae.
 This practice was also common in the Yamnaya culture.
 Some three hundred stelae have been found from the Yamnaya culture and the Catacomb culture.

 Catacomb burials are sometimes accompanied by wheeled vehicles.
 Such wagon burials are attested in the earlier Yamnaya culture, and later among Iranian peoples (Scythians), Celts, and Italic peoples.

 Aspects of the burial rite of the Catacomb culture have been detected in the Bishkent culture of southern Tajikistan.

 In some cases, the skull of deceased Catacomb people was modelled in clay.
 This involved the filling of the mouth, ears and nasal cavity with clay and modeling the surface features of the face.
 This practice is associated with high-status burials containing prestige items.
 The practice was performed on men, women, and children.
 It has been suggested that these clay masks may have served as a prototype for the later gold masks found in Mycenaean Greece.